 As l-arginine improves the flow of blood, it makes it easier for the body to transport nutrients and oxygen to the muscles and joint tissues.
 This will have the effect of giving you less aches and pains of any kind, both during and AFTER exercise (especially weight bearing exercise where muscles are more easily torn).

-The main reason l-arginine is so commonly used in the body building and fitness industry is because of its ability to naturally increase the production of HGH (human growth hormone), plus other amino acids such as l-glutamate, l Proline and creatine.
+The main reason l-arginine is so commonly used in the body building and fitness industry is because of its ability to naturally increase the production of HGH (human growth hormone), along with other amino acids such as l-glutamate, l Proline and creatine.

 This important amino acid also improves insulin sensitivity, which makes its part in metabolic health important as it may help build lean muscle, fight joint inflammation and pain, repair injured tissue, and is also a great soother for the central nervous system.